davezuch/twitter-filter/README.md

 twitter-filter
 ==============

+Code is at a primitive, prototypal stage, far from a finished product.

 Filter out the noise and display only tech tweets.

 To get started, clone or download the repo, rename `twitter.example.json` inside `private` to `twitter.json` and enter your twitter keys and secrets, then launch your meteor app.